r-geoflow/geoflow/README.md

 By default, there is no need of handling a ``main`` R script to handle the whole flow (sequence of tasks).
 The workflow configuration loader takes care of configuring the sequence of tasks for those ``actions`` scripts that are enabled (set to ``true`` in the configuration file).

-Further flexibility may be required to enable the execution of a ``main`` script instead to fine-tune the sequence of actions (TODO)
+Further flexibility may be required to enable the execution of a ``main`` script instead to fine-tune the sequence of actions (TODO).

 # Developments